 Povetkin himself is hoping for a Klitschko victory.
 “I would like to fight Wladimir.
 A fight between him and myself would be very exciting and interesting to watch,” said the successful WBA Champion.

 The second heavyweight highlight of the night saw current European and IBF International Champion Kubrat Pulev take on Alexander Ustinov (27-1, 21 KOs) who resides in Belarus.
 Pulev won the bout in round eleven against his eight cm taller and over 50 pounds bigger opponent.
+A left hook to the ear of Ustinov persuaded judge Phil Edwards to stop the fight after one minute and 28 seconds.
+With this victory, Kubrat Pulev will move up to the top position of the IBF-Rankings.
+The “Cobra” is still unbeaten after 17 fights in his professional career, with nine of those victories coming early.

 Also successful on Saturday night: “Golden” Jack Culcay.
 The light middleweight, who just turned 27 on Wednesday, presented himself with the biggest gift by winning against Brit Mark Thompson (24-2, 14 KOs) through TKO in round five.
 Referee Leszek Jankowiak ended the bout after a series of punches with only twelve seconds left on the clock.
 Culcay´s record now stands at 13 victories out of 13 fights, with nine KOs to his record.